sean-nicholas/arrowtab/README.md

 If you click on a focusable element, debug information will be logged to the console.

 To deactivate the visual debug mode, press `Esc`.

+### autoDetectHistory

+default: `false`

+If `true`, ArrowTab will automatically detect dialogs and refocuses the last focused element when the dialog closes.

 ## data-arrowtab